CaptEmulation/nitrogen-website/source/guides/apps/reactor.md

 `> n2 principal claim FBSC-7703`

 Now that we have the reactor instance running on the Raspberry Pi, we can deploy applications to it.
-Let's deploy the fswebcam-app application to it that can take photos.
+Let's deploy the <b>fswebcam-app</b> application to it that can take photos.

 We want to run this device application in the security context of a camera device.
 You can create this principal using the command line tool as well: